kt-k10/Pagerank/README.md

 INFO:root:rank=4 pagerank=1.8590e-01 url=3
 INFO:root:rank=5 pagerank=1.6917e-01 url=1
 ```
-Yours likely won't be identical (due to minor implementation details and weird floating point issues), but it should be similar.
-In particular, the ranking of the nodes/urls should be the same order.

 > **NOTE:**
 > The `--verbose` flag causes all of the lines beginning with `DEBUG` to be printed.